fw-ai/cookbook/recipes/tune/instruct_lora/README.md

 ```

 The [`summarize`](https://github.com/fw-ai/cookbook/blob/main/recipes/tune/instruct_lora/conf/summarize.yaml)
-config in the above command defines the tuning job.
+config in the above command defines the tuning program.
 It controls different aspects of the
 tuning process such as training data, base model, prompt format, and trainer flags.
+For a detailed description
+of the tuning recipe code layout, see [this section](https://github.com/fw-ai/cookbook/tree/main/recipes/tune#code-structure).
-Feel free to add a new config based on your custom needs.
+The configs are meant to be customized.
+Feel free to update the existing configs or add new ones based on your needs.

 ## Running in Colab